themagicalmammal/howtolinux/README.md

 ```bash
 winecfg
 ```
-**Saftey with Wine** - NEVER use wine with sudo.
+**Saftey with Wine** - Never use wine with sudo.
 Windows apps always run with admin rights in wine.
-No sudo needed, sometimes you need to tell wine to start an app as a "normal user", but you NEVER need to tell it to run with admin rights, because it already does.
+No sudo needed, sometimes you need to tell wine to start an app as a "normal user", but you Never need to tell it to run with admin rights, because it already does.
 So from this you could be thinking can't hurt to run wine with sudo, right?
-YES it can hurt, or do you believe that a potential Virus wouldn't be happy to be run with root rights?
+Yes, it can hurt, or do you believe that a potential Virus wouldn't be happy to be run with root rights?
 Viruses work through wine like they would on Windows. sudo gives them even more privileges, as when you would run them as admin on Windows. <br />

 #### 3. Synaptic Package manager
 Synaptic serves as a graphical front-end to APT and makes the process of software management much easier, especially if you are not familiar with the command-line.